 As I searched, I began to see an opportunity.
 After many conversations on the course, I realized I wasn’t the only one running into these points of pain.
 So- I set out to solve them.

 I put pen to paper and tried to figure out what could be done to solve these problems.
-After a lot of conversations, chicken scratch and whiteboard sessions with anyone who would listen to me, I had an idea (Shout out to Don Cope and Matt Genovese).
+After a lot of conversations, chicken scratch and whiteboard sessions with anyone who would listen to me, I had an idea.
 This “idea” is and always will be evolving and changing- but it was a good first step.
 I had figured out the problems I wanted to solve.
 The harder question, was how?

 Finding a team